marnanel/kepi/README.md

 Each subclass must reimplement get_queryset() to return the relevant queryset.
 It may also reimplement serialize_object(), which will serialize objects found in the queryset.
-If you don't reimplement serialize_object(), activity_get() will be called on the object as usual.
+If you don't reimplement serialize_object(), the object's activity property will be used as usual.

 Objects which throw TombstoneException will be represented with Tombstones, but this won't affect the HTTP result code.

 django_kepi.TombstoneException
 ------------------------------
-If ActivityObjectResponse calls an object's activity_get() method to ask it to render itself, and that method throws TombstoneException, ActivityObjectResponse will produce an HTTP status of 410 (Gone) and return a Tombstone object (as specified in ActivityPub).
+If ActivityObjectResponse reads an object's activity property, and that property throws TombstoneException, ActivityObjectResponse will produce an HTTP status of 410 (Gone) and return a Tombstone object (as specified in ActivityPub).

-If activity_get() is called during producing a Collection, and throws TombstoneException, the object will be represented by a Tombstone object, but the HTTP status code will be unaffected.
+If an activity property is read while producing a Collection, and it throws TombstoneException, the object will be represented by a Tombstone object, but the HTTP status code will be unaffected.

 Throwing TombstoneException doesn't remove the object's record from